DaisyGAN/DaisyGANv4/README.md

 # PortTalbot
 A telegram bot / DaisyGANv4.

-The backprop was something to be desired in [PortTalbotv1](https://github.com/DaisyGAN/PortTalbot), this version is a re-code to fix all of the issues in my prior code base.
+The backprop was something to be desired in [PortTalbotv1](https://github.com/DaisyGAN/PortTalbot), this version is a re-code to fix all of the issues in the prior code base.

 ## Install
 - Compile `main.c` by running `compile.sh`